cloudflare/cloudflare-docs/content/email-routing/known-limitations.md

 ## Sending or replying to an email from your Cloudflare domain

 Email Routing does not support sending or replying from your Cloudflare domain.
-When you reply to emails forwarded by Email Routing, the reply will be sent from your destination address.
-For example, if you created a `info@my-company.com` custom address which forwards emails to `my-name@gmail.com`, whenever you reply to these forwarded emails the reply will come from `my-name@gmail.com`, not `info@my-company.com`.
+When you reply to emails forwarded by Email Routing, the reply will be sent from your destination address (like `my-name@gmail.com`), not your custom address (like `info@my-company.com`).